andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01ama_intro_class_culture/lesson_plan.md

 Ask students what expectations they have of us as instructors.
 This could be a good way to model us being good listeners, but also having authority to manage their expectations.

+## Difference between cohorts

+HW & topics may differ slightly
+Student expectations around not being on the same topics

 ## Web Dev 101